astronomer/docs/astro/ci-cd-templates/jenkins.md

     Be sure to set the values for your API credentials as secret.

-2. At the root of your Git repository, add a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) that includes the following script:
+2. At the root of your Astro Git repository, add a [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) that includes the following script:

     <pre><code parentName="pre">{`pipeline {
         agent any